-Name of Committee Work Done Issues Addressed Executive No Executive Committee meeting was held in 2013.
+Name of Committee Work Done 55 Issues Addressed Executive No Executive Committee meeting was held in 2013.
 No material issues, such as issues of compliance matters were required to be addressed by the committee.
-Audit Endorsed for approval by the stockholders, and the stockholders approved the appointment of Manabat Sanagustin & Co., CPAs as the Company's independent external auditor for 2013; No material issues, such as issues on compliance matters were required to be addressed by the committee. • Reviewed and approved the terms of engagement of the external auditor, including the audit, auditrelated and any non-audit services provided by the external auditor to the Company and the fees for such services, and ensured that the same did not impair the external auditor's independence and objectivity; • Reviewed and approved the scope of the audit and audit programs of the external auditor as well as the internal audit group of the Company, and have discussed the results of their audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; • Reviewed, discussed and recommended for approval of the Board the Company's annual and quarterly consolidated financial statements, and the reports required to be submitted to regulatory agencies in connection
+Audit Endorsed for approval by the stockholders, and the stockholders approved the appointment of Manabat Sanagustin & Co., CPAs as the Company's independent external auditor for 2013; No material issues, such as issues on compliance matters were required to be addressed by the committee. • Reviewed and approved the terms of engagement of the external auditor, including the audit, auditrelated and any non-audit services provided by the external auditor to the Company and the fees for such services, and ensured that the same did not impair the external auditor's independence and objectivity; • Reviewed and approved the scope of the audit and audit programs of the external auditor as well as the internal audit group of the Company, and have discussed the results of their audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; • Reviewed, discussed and recommended for approval of the Board the Company's annual and quarterly consolidated financial statements, and the reports required to be submitted to regulatory agencies in connection with such same title to the with such consolidated financial statements, to ensure that the information contained in such statements and reports presents a true and balanced assessment of the Company's position and condition and comply with the regulatory requirements of the Securities and Exchange Commission ("SEC"); • Reviewed the effectiveness and sufficiency of the Company's financial and internal controls, risk management systems, and control and governance processes, and ensured that, where applicable, necessary measures are taken to address any concern or issue arising therefrom; and • Adopted on November 9, 2012 an Audit Committee Charter, in compliance with the Guidelines for the Assessment of the Performance of Audit Committees of Companies Listed on the Exchange issued by the SEC under SEC Memorandum Circular No.4, Series of 2012.
+Nomination Pre-screened and short listed all candidates nominated to become a member of the Board of Directors of the Company for 2013, in accordance with the qualifications and disqualifications as provided in the By-laws, CG Manual and relevant laws and government issuances.
+No material issues, such as issues on compliance matters were required to be addressed by the committee, Remuneration No meeting was held in 2013.
+No material issues, such as issues on compliance matters were required to be addressed by the committee.
+Others (specify)

-$^{52}$ Resigned effective October 8, 2014 as disclosed in SEC Form 17-C filed with SEC on October 17, 2014.
+$^{^{54}}$ Resigned effective October 8, 2014 as disclosed in SEC Form 17-C filed with SEC on October 17, 2014.

-$^{53}$ Updated for the year ended December 31, 2013.
+$^{^{55}}$ Updated for the year ended December 31, 2013.